json-everything/json-everything/json-everything.net/wwwroot/md/vocabs-data-2022.md

 Otherwise, it must be resolved in accordance with the rules of `$ref` resolution for the relevant JSON Schema specification (e.g. [draft 2020-12, §8.2](https://json-schema.org/draft/2020-12/json-schema-core.html#name-base-uri-anchors-and-derefe)).
 However, unlike `$ref` which requires that the indicated data must represent a valid schema object, a `data` reference can identify any value which is valid for the associated keyword.

-Because JSON Pointers and Relative JSON Pointers are syntactically valid URIs, the value MUST be checked in the sequence indicated above in order to properly identify the pointer types from other URIs.
+Because JSON Pointers and Relative JSON Pointers are syntactically valid IRIs, the value MUST be checked in the sequence indicated above in order to properly identify the pointer types from other IRIs.

 For each successfully resolved reference, the full value at the specified location MUST be returned.